zammad/zammad-org/src/en/reference/config-db-server.md

 ---
-title: Configure Database Server
+title: Configure database server
 order: 6
 ---

-# Configure Database Server
+# Configure database server

 This page should only enlighten the relevant parts for Zammad and is not meant to be a complete guide.
 It is only relevant for you if you are running an existing PostgreSQL server and want to run Zammad's database there as well.